jnance314/ACLOSE/README.md

 - **🎯 Smart LLM-Based Labeling**: Two-pass approach with core and peripheral point sampling for accurate topics
 - **📊 Interactive Visualizations**: Ready-to-use cluster exploration with minimal setup
 - **⚡ Production Ready**: Trained models that can be reused for classifying new data
-- **📈 Drift Monitoring**: Tools to detect when clustering models need retraining

 ## 📦 Installation

 ### Prerequisites

-Before installing, make sure you have a C++ compiler:
+Before installing, make sure you have a C++ compiler in your environment:

 - **Windows**: Install [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)
 - **Linux**: `sudo apt-get install build-essential`